 H10: The presence of a supervisory Shariah board is favourably (positive) related to an Islamic bank's credit ratings.

 The existence of RMC will improve business performance by checking, overseeing, and assessing risk management concepts, strategies, policies, and processes (Badriyah et al., 2015).
 Firms must have a risk management system because it creates value for the stakeholders and enforces the management to achieve their goals, which results in high performance.
 The presence of the risk management committee argued that firms are committed to the improvement of governance mechanisms (Ghazieh & Chebana, 2021) .
-Agency theory argues the presence of RMC enhances the monitoring function and improves the governance mechanism.
+Agency theory argues that the presence of RMC enhances the monitoring function and improves the governance mechanism.
 Further, the presence of large-size RMCs reduced the members' workload and improved the risk management function, leading to a low probability of default and enhanced credit ratings.

 H11: The existence of RMC in Islamic banks positively affects Credit ratings.